tuftsceeo/Tufts_Create3_Examples/README.md

 If you run into errors search [here](https://katewujciak.wixsite.com/projectcreate/parallels) (step 12) for answers.

+## Get Started
+1. Download this repository
+    - Click the green "Code" button then "Download ZIP"
+2. Unzip the repository
+3. Follow the READMEs in the other folders to test out the code

 ### Generally Important Information

 In any file, if a piece of code is written inside {} brackets it means you should fill it out with your unique namespace/package name/workspace etc. Do not include the {} when you run the code.